Monetra/mstdlib/cluster/README.md

 In addition to the above log insertion/interpretation, the plug-in system must also support serialization and deserialization of the data (regardless if stored on disk or in memory) for bringing new nodes online.
+For large datasets it is strongly recommended to implement chunking of the data.

 An optional callback can also be called to rollback log entries.
 Most implementations probably won't have this ability.
 This would only be called